bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

 Think pandas_, celery_, lodash_.

 All the above have a real, alive, committed [#]_ and invested individual(s) maintaining the codebase *right now*.
-It also makes me happy to see recent commits.
 At the time of writing, none of the above had been dormant for longer than 48 hours [#]_.
 That’s amazing.

 When a piece of software represents someone’s idea, rather than being the accumulation of occasional bursts of interest from developers “just passing through” it will always be better software.
-I cite Bram Moolenaar reviewing all patches for Vim.
-Software shouldn’t necessarily be egalitarian about what it’s for, it should express an *opinion*.
+Bram Moolenaar has personally reviewed every patch for Vim.
+OSS shouldn’t necessarily be egalitarian about what it’s for and how it works, it should express an *opinion*.
 It should do what the author wants it to do, not aspire to be all things to all users.

 .. _pandas: https://github.com/pydata/pandas/graphs/contributors
 .. _celery: https://github.com/celery/celery/graphs/contributors